 We assign each patient a clinical care team that includes a physician, medical assistant, nurse and administrative assistant.
-Reflecting our service's vision—"world-class care with a personal touch"—this team approach allows us to offer close, individualized attention and maintain a supportive atmosphere.
-Our goal is to treat each patient just as we'd want a family member to be treated: With dignity and respect.
+Reflecting our service's vision of world-class care with a personal touch, this team approach allows us to offer close, individualized attention and maintain a supportive atmosphere.
+Our goal is to treat each patient just as we'd want a family member to be treated: with dignity and respect.

 At your initial consultation, your assigned nurse goes over your medical history along with a questionnaire that you fill out prior to the visit.
 Your physician then meets with you to discuss your treatment goals and concerns and to perform a physical examination.
 Many patients leave the appointment with their personalized treatment plan.
 Some patients undergo further testing as a next step.